Breadcrumbs Reasoning: Memory-Efficient Reasoning with Compression Beacons: Related Work and Background

 An alternative to training-based methods are training-free methods that perform compression at generation time.
 They can be divided into two main categories.
 The first is that of sliding-window approaches, which limit the KV cache by only including a sliding window plus an additional subset of tokens.
 Particularly simple and effective is StreamingLLM~\citep{xiao2023efficient}, which finds that including a few initial \emph{sink} tokens in addition to the window recovers most of the uncompressed performance.
 The second type does not constrain window tokens to remain in the cache, but rather tries to select the empirically more important for attention computations, as in H2O~\citep{zhang2023h2o} or TOVA~\citep{oren2024transformers}.
+Other approaches focus on prefill compression, reducing tokens by using the attention scores of the window of most recent token of the entire prefilling prompt~\citep{cai2025pyramidkv, NEURIPS2024_28ab4182}.
+While these latter methods are designed for prefill and do not compress generation tokens directly, they can be applicable to our scenario by applying them repeatedly to compress at generation time.

-An orthogonal approach to reducing the KV cache size is reducing Chain-of-Thought reasoning length~\citep{kang2025c3ot, ma2025cot, shen2025dast, yan2025inftythink, munkhbat2025self, xia2025tokenskip}.
+An orthogonal approach to reducing the KV cache size is reducing Chain-of-Thought reasoning length~\citep{aggarwal2025l, kang2025c3ot, ma2025cot, shen2025dast, yan2025inftythink, munkhbat2025self, xia2025tokenskip}.
 These methods primarily aim to directly shorten reasoning traces.
 This is distinct from our objective of dynamic KV cache compression, which focuses on extracting critical information to manage cache sizes effectively during the reasoning process itself.
 KV cache compression methods, like ours, could be applied in combination with those methods to achieve even higher levels of efficiency.